tvaneerd/isocpp/default_equal_is_great_default_less_is_less_so.md

 It is unsurprising to want to compare two chairs and determine that they are, for salient properties, equal.
 Default memberwise equality works fine.
 In fact, when I learned C circa 1987, I tried to compare two structs for equality, and was saddened that it didn't work.
-For this reason, I think that default generation of == (and !=), a la P0221R1, is *great*, and *for most classes* both obvious and useful.
+I think that default generation of == (and !=), a la P0221R1, is *great*, and *for most classes* both obvious and useful.